projectcalico/calico/master/networking/migrate-pools.md

 ### Value

 Pods are assigned IP addresses from IP pools that you configure in {{site.prodname}}.
-As pods increase, you may want pods to move a larger CIDR.
+As the number of pods increase, you may need to increase the number of addresses available for pods to use.
 Or, you may need to move pods from a CIDR that was used by mistake. {{site.prodname}} lets you migrate from one IP pool to another one on a running cluster without network disruption.

 ### Features

-This how-to guide uses the following Calico features:
+This how-to guide uses the following {{site.prodname}} features:

 - **IPPool** resource